Can My Baby Get Enough Iron Using Baby Led Weaning

 • Tuna, light, canned in water (75 g) = 1.2 mg

-*While liver is an excellent source of iron, it contains an excessive amount of preformed Vitamin A, which could be toxic.
+*While liver is an excellent source of iron, it contains an excessive amount of preformed Vitamin A, which can be toxic for young children.
 The Upper Limit recommended for ages up to 3 years is 600 micrograms, whereas just 1 oz of liver contains over 5,000 micrograms.
-Plus, the liver is the filter for our body, and it can also contain metals.
+Plus, the liver is the filter for our body and may contain trace metals, so it should not be a regular food for babies.

-• Offer no-added salt canned sardines as finger food
+• No-added salt canned sardines as finger food

 • Pressure or slow-cooked pork or beef roast, shredded

-• Pork ribs or chicken legs (removed of gristle)
+• Pork ribs or chicken legs (removed skin, gristle and small bones)

 • Boneless chicken thighs, cut into finger-sized strips